Einstein metrics on homogeneous superspaces

 for all vector fields $X,Y,Z$ on $M$, meaning that the connection is \emph{metric} and \emph{torsion-free}.
-The metric condition \eqref{eq: LC1} is trivial if $[X]+[Y]+[Z]=\bar{1}$, noting that $X\,\langle Y, Z\rangle=0$ for all $Y,Z$ if $[X]=\bar{1}$.
-As in the non-super case, the Levi-Civita connection is unique and determined by a Koszul formula. \begin{proposition} \cite[Theorem 4.2]{MS96} Let $(M, \langle-,-\rangle)$ be a Riemannian supermanifold.
-Then, there exists a unique torsion-free metric connection $\nabla$ on $M$, given implicitly by the Koszul formula
+As in the non-super case, the Levi-Civita connection is determined by the following super analogue of the Koszul formula. \begin{proposition} \cite[Theorem 4.2]{MS96} Let $(M, g)$ be a Riemannian supermanifold.
+Then, the Levi-Civita connection $\nabla$ is given implicitly by the Koszul formula

 with $X,Y,Z$ any vector fields on $M$. \end{proposition}